A chronicle of the July Uprising

 Ganatantrik Chhatra Shakti, a students’ platform that came into being in 2023, started to organise peaceful demonstrations all over the country, protesting reinstatement of the quota system by the High Court on June 5.
 Photo: Prabir Das

-Then, on July 14, students at different dormitories of Dhaka University burst into anger when, at a press conference, the then prime minister Sheikh Hasina compared the student protesters to children and grandchildren of Razakar, a militia force manned by Bangalees who collaborated with the Pakistan army and fought against the freedom fighters during the Liberation War of 1971.
+Then, on July 14, students at different dormitories of Dhaka University burst into anger when, at a press conference, the then prime minister Sheikh Hasina compared the student protesters to children and grandchildren of Razakars, a militia force manned by Bangalees who collaborated with the Pakistan army and fought against the freedom fighters during the Liberation War of 1971.

 That night, agitated students took to the streets chanting the slogan “Who are you?
 Who am I?
 Razakar, Razakar.”